jonathankentstevens/build-proto/README.md

 build-proto path/to/user.proto
 ```

-The following would be the two files created in addition to the normal pb stub:
+The following three files would be created in addition to the normal pb stub:

 # client/client.go